hoodwink73/my-week-in-meetings-firebase-app/README.md

   - Invalid Idp Response: the Google id_token is not allowed to be used with this application.
 Its audience (OAuth 2.0 client ID) is XXXXX-XXXXX.apps.googleusercontent.com, which is not authorized to be used in the project with project_number: XXXXX.

 - Make sure you have turned on Google as an allowed sign in option in your Firebase project's Authentication

+- TODO: Note down how to verify and add url on which the calendar webhook will post